saibotsivad/jsonapi-svelte-form/README.md

 Optional properties:

-* `startingCount: Integer` - The starting number to use on generated identifiers.
 * `prefix: String` (default: `GID`) - The prefix used on the identifiers of created resources.
 * `suffix: String` (default: blank string) - The suffix used on the identifiers of created resources.